Elon Phoenix men's soccer: 2005–Present: Putting it all Together

 The 2008 Phoenix stumbled out of the gate 2-7-1 against a difficult non-conference schedule, but hit their stride as SoCon play began.
-Elon finished the regular season with a perfect 7-0-0 record in-conference (10-9-1 overall).
+Elon finished the regular season with a perfect 7–0–0 record in-conference (10–9–1 overall).
 The team entered the SoCon Tournament with dreams of securing the first NCAA Tournament bid in program history.
 After leading 1–0 at the half, the Phoenix fell-apart in the 2nd half allowing four goals to College of Charleston, and Elon's historic season ended with a disappointing 4–1 loss.
 Although the team fell short of its ultimate goal, the SoCon regular season championship was the first DI league title for Elon.
 Junior midfielder Justin Wyatt was named SoCon Player of the Year, and Coach Powell earned SoCon Coach of the Year honors for the second time.
 With all but three players returning, and a talented group of freshmen on their way, the Phoenix had high hopes for 2009.

 Elon got off to a bit of a slow start once again in 2009, going 0-2-1 in their first three matches.
 But the Phoenix recovered to win six of the next eight, a stretch which included narrow 2-1 losses to nationally ranked ACC foes Wake Forest and Duke.
 The team also picked up just the second win over an ACC opponent since 1999 with a 2–0 defeat of Clemson.
 Matches against perennial powers from the ACC, West Virginia, and Charlotte (among others) are a part of Coach Powell's continued efforts to schedule tough non-conference matches that should challenge the team and help gauge where the team is at going into SoCon play.

-The team finished 4-2-0 in a wide-open season in the Southern Conference.
+The team finished 4-2-0 in a wide-open season in the Southern Conference (SoCon).
 Elon ultimately finished second, behind Wofford, in the final regular season standings.
 With a record of 9-7-2 heading into the SoCon Tournament, the Phoenix would likely have to win in order to secure a berth in the NCAA Tournament.
 A 2–0 win over College of Charleston set up a showdown with Wofford for the title.
 The Terriers, playing on their home field as the #1 seed, jumped out to a 2–0 lead before the Phoenix were able to get one back.
 Wofford was able to hold on and took the game, SoCon title, and automatic berth in the NCAA Tournament with a 2–1 victory.